-Ryertex is a family of thermoset laminate composites used mainly as a replacement to metal in applications where high speed, load, and temperatures are involved.
-Ryertex is used around the globe in a wide array of industrial applications to include steel, aluminum, and copper processing, paper and lumber mills, oil and gas, mining, military, aerospace, rail, locomotive, off-road and construction equipment.
+Ryertex is a family of fiber reinforced plastic composites used as electrical insulation or to replace metal in wear applications where high speed, load, and temperatures are involved, or where there tends to be a loss of lubrication.
+Ryertex is used in industrial applications including wear plates and fiber bearings in steel and aluminum mills, copper processing, paper and lumber mills, oil and gas, mining, military, aerospace, rail/locomotive, off-road and construction equipment.

-While Ryertex is a commonly recognized brand name, there are a number of other names in the marketplace that are thermoset laminate composites.
-These include: Micarta, Bakelite, “Phenolic”, Resiten, Garolite, Acculam, Lamitex, Gatke, Scan Pac, Spauldite, Phenolex, Tufnol, Lamigamid, Schwartz, Current, and Synthane.
+While Ryertex is a globally recognized brand name, there are a number of other names in the marketplace that are also thermoset laminate composites.
+These include: Micarta, Bakelite, “Phenolic”, Resiten, Garolite, Acculam, Lamitex, Gatke, Scan Pac, Spauldite, Phenolex, Textolite, Tufnol, Laminex, Schwartz, Current, and Synthane.
 WS Hampshire can cross reference your requirements to the corresponding Ryertex offering.

 Thermoset laminates were first developed by Leo Baekeland in 1907 when he introduced Bakelite, a non-flammable thermoset utilizing phenolic resin with a paper substrate.
 This material has been used in everything from engine parts to jewelry to electronics.
 Products that were originally made from Bakelite include telephone mouth and ear pieces, buttons, and frying pan handles.

-Ryertex was first introduced in the 1930’s as a replacement to metal.
-Demand grew shortly thereafter as World War II put a strain on the nation’s metal supply and Ryertex was quickly seen as a replacement in a wide variety of industrial applications.
+Ryertex was first introduced in the 1930’s as a metal replacement.
+Demand grew shortly thereafter as World War II put a strain on the nation’s metal supply and Ryertex was quickly seen as a viable option in a wide variety of industrial applications.